Auto-Rig

 Facial

-Optionally you can setup the facial markers (if you wish to rig the facial):
+Optionally, facial markers can be set up, if you wish to rig the face.

 Position the markers vertices to match your character face proportions: